Sativa vs. Indica? What’s The Difference?

-Both Sativa and Indica strains can be used for medicinal and recreational purposes, and they both come in a variety of strains that can vary in their effects on the user.
+Both Sativa and Indica strains can be used for medicinal and recreational purposes.
+They both come in a variety of strains that can vary in their effects on the user.

-Sativa strains also tend to have a higher THC content, which is the psychoactive compound in cannabis that is responsible for the “high” associated with its use.
+Sativa strains also tend to have a higher THC content.
+THC is the psychoactive compound in cannabis that is responsible for the “high” associated with its use.

-Indica strains, on the other hand, tend to have a higher CBD content, which is a non-psychoactive compound that is believed to have various medicinal benefits.
+Indica strains, on the other hand, tend to have a higher CBD content.
+CBD is a non-psychoactive compound that is believed to have various medicinal benefits.

-In terms of the user experience, Sativa strains are typically associated with a more energizing and uplifting effect, while Indica strains are associated with a more relaxing and sedative effect.
-Sativa strains are often used to help with depression, stress, and fatigue, while Indica strains are often used to help with anxiety, insomnia, and pain relief.
+In terms of the user experience, Sativa strains are typically associated with a more energizing and uplifting effect.
+Indica strains are associated with a more relaxing and sedative effect.
+Sativa strains are often used to help with depression, stress, and fatigue.
+Indica strains often help with anxiety, insomnia, and pain relief.